Kronmar-Bafu/pycube/README.md

 ### Published Version

-**NOT yet implemented** Once Published, you'll be able to intall this package through pip without cloning the repository.
+**NOT yet implemented** Once Published, you'll be able to install this package through pip without cloning the repository.

 ```
 pip install py-cube